- ←

 Cracker Barrel Meatloaf

-Read moreThe Southern-themed chain famous for its gift shops filled with made-in-America products and delicious homestyle food is also known to have a particularly good meatloaf.
-This dish ranks high in popularity, right up there with the Chicken ‘n Dumplins and the Hash Brown Casserole, so a good Cracker Barrel Meatloaf recipe is long overdue.
+Read moreThis Southern-themed chain is famous for its gift shops filled with made-in-America products and delicious homestyle food, including a particularly good meatloaf.
+This dish ranks high in popularity, right up there with the Chicken ‘n Dumplins and the Hash Brown Casserole which I had already hacked, so a good Cracker Barrel Meatloaf clone recipe was obvious next mission choice.

 Making meatloaf is easy.
-What’s hard is making it taste like the meatloaf at Cracker Barrel which is tender and juicy, and flavored with onion, green pepper, and tomato.
-I sought to turn out a moist and tender loaf of meat, and one that’s not dry and tough, but my first attempts were much too dense.
-I wasn’t happy about that, but my dog was thrilled.
+What’s hard is making it taste like the meatloaf at Cracker Barrel, which is tender, juicy, and flavored with onion, green pepper, and tomato.
+I sought to turn out a moist loaf of meat, and one that’s not dry and tough, but my first attempts were much too dense.

-After playing around with the eggs-to-breadcrumbs-to-milk ratios and being careful to use gentle hands when combining everything and pressing it into the loaf pan, the final batch was a winner and I get to pass it along to you.
+After playing around with the eggs-to-breadcrumbs-to-milk ratios and using gentle hands when combining everything and pressing it into the loaf pan, my final batch was a winner, and now I get to pass the formula along to you.

-It's best to use a meatloaf pan here which has an insert that lets the fat drip to the bottom, away from the meat.
-A regular loaf pan will still work, but you’ll want to pour off the fat in the pan before slicing.
+Just so you know, it's best to use a meatloaf pan with an insert that lets the fat drip to the bottom, away from the meat.
+A regular loaf pan will still work, but you’ll want to pour off the fat in the pan before slicing the meatloaf.

 Satisfy your Cracker Barrel cravings with more of my copycat recipes here.